khodges42/khodges42/README.md

 - Played a pro gamer on HBO's Ballers
 - Met and was _interjected_ by RMS
-- Music Producer on the side, I update my [soundcloud](https://soundcloud.com/casualfri) more than my github
+- Music Producer, I update my [soundcloud](https://soundcloud.com/casualfri) more than my github

-### I'm currently learning...
+### I'm want to learn...

 - 中文
+- Telekinesis